-A LNAPL plume is in the shallow aquifer below the site.
-Historically, the plume extended underneath the Schuylkill Expressway and was present in areas beneath the former Passyunk Homes area.
+A LNAPL plume is located in the shallow aquifer below the site.
+The plume extends underneath the Schuylkill Expressway, and is present beneath the former Passyunk Homes area.
 Where present, the LNAPL layer resides at the water table, which is located at a depth ranging from 22 feet below ground surface in the center of the former DSCP to 12 feet below ground surface in the southern portion of the former Passyunk Homes area.
 LNAPL thickness ranges from 6"-1 foot and historically covered 41 acres at its maximum extent.
-The LNAPL plume today is much smaller historically due to remediation efforts.
-The Plume remains in the shallow aquifer underneath the Quartermaster Plaza area.